 4. Hybrid technology:

 Amazon GO is a new face of retail.
 The store concept uses various technologies like computer vision, deep learning algorithms, sensor fusion, and data-driven radio frequency identification to track and trace their customers.
 This new-age technology is driving retail businesses as it fulfills every aspect of being customer-centric, customer store convenience, digital-enabled transactions that eliminate traditional queue payment systems, etc.

-Customers enter a store by scanning their Amazon Go QR code on mobile, pick the products that they like and can leave the store.
+Customers enter a store by scanning their Amazon Go QR code on mobile, pick the products that they like, and can leave the store.
 After 2 to 5 minutes they get a message of the payment bill for the items purchased and customers can pay through card/app payment methods.
 The computer vision-enabled AI systems click images to track and trace every moment of every customer entering the store.
 The deep learning networks process those images to identify items picked by a particular customer and sensors identify the final purchases made by individual customers.

 Data-driven AI helps in harnessing data collected from customers.
 Deriving meaningful intelligence insights, from the collected massive amounts of datasets, helps companies to create a personalized shopping experience via- intelligent in-store bots, highly-structured webshops, and online chatbots.
 The application of AI in daily retail operations is changing the phase of the retail industry.
-AI being integrated with computer vision, big data analytics, deep learning algorithms, is providing advanced applications to the retailers to address their customer wants.
+AI being integrated with computer vision, big data analytics, and deep learning algorithms, is providing advanced applications to retailers to address their customer wants.

-If you need any help with idea validation, proof-of-concept, Data Science consulting, large scale AI implementation, Big Data Engineering, or a creative solution for your retail platform.
+If you need any help with idea validation, proof-of-concept, Data Science consulting, large-scale AI implementation, Big Data Engineering, or a creative solution for your retail platform.
 You are at the right place.